Step 1: What is ABLE?

 - You are allowed to open an ABLE account outside your state of residency.

-- Over 40 states have launched ABLE programs.
+- Over 46 states and D.C. have launched ABLE programs.